Blog

 External Threats vs. Internal Threats in Cybersecurity

-Internal threats, on the other hand, are what we are used to.
+On the other hand, we're more used to seeing internal threats.
 They are what most typically think of when we define cyber threats at large, and usually don’t extend beyond the “perimeter”.
-This means that they originate in or primarily take place within the corporate enterprise, and can be detected, investigated, and blocked there.
+This means that the threats originate in or primarily take place within the corporate enterprise.
+So, we can detect, investigate, and block them there.

 Internal threats include ransomware and malware threats, C2 commands, viruses and exploited vulnerabilities, cross-site scripting exploits, and signature-based threats.
 They can also be part of broader schemes of cybercriminal science and require AI-driven solutions to ferret them out.
 The differentiating factor is the fact that they are found and fought by enterprise security tools within the bounds of the company’s digital ecosystem.